chiahsien/KOReader-Patch-Sort-By-Author-Series-Title/README.md

-# KOReader Sort by Author-Series-Title Patch
+# KOReader Sort by Author-Series Patch

-A user patch for KOReader that sorts your ebooks in "Author - Series - Title" format.
+A user patch for KOReader that adds two new sorting options to the file browser: "Author - Series - Title" and "Author - Series - Published Date".

 ## Features

-- Adds a new "Author - Series - Title" sorting option in the file browser
+- Add a new "Author - Series - Title" sorting option in the file browser
+- Add a new "Author - Series - Published Date" sorting option in the file browser
-- Makes it easier to find books by the same author or series
+- Make it easier to find books by the same author or series
 - Fully compatible with existing KOReader functionality

 ## Installation

-For more information, visit: https://github.com/koreader/koreader/wiki/User-patches
+For more information, see: https://github.com/koreader/koreader/wiki/User-patches

-1. Download the `2-sort-by-author-series-title.lua` patch file
+1. Download the `2-sort-by-author-series.lua` patch file
 2. Create the `koreader/patches` folder if it doesn't exist yet
 3. Copy the file to the `koreader/patches` folder
 4. Restart KOReader